by James Williams

 Remove the masking tape before the clear coat dries.
 Then, let the coat cure according to the instructed time.
 Once it dries, see if there is any imperfection.
-If you find any, sand off the area using 2000 grit sandpaper, and respray following the same processes.
+Suppose you find any, sand off the area using 2000 grit sandpaper and respray following the same processes.

 If you have a small air compressor tank, you need to frequently drain water to be able to avoid the condensation issue.
 Consider draining water from the tank after every 2 passes.
 Draining water from a smaller tank takes only a few minutes, this patience will buy you satisfactory results and even finish.

 Consider using a dry cloth or dryer to wipe out all the water from the tank.